Ayah-hussein/reading-notes/class-02.md

 # HTML and JAVASCRIPT
 we have two kinds of markup:

-● Structural markup: the elements that you can use to describe both headings and paragraphs ● Semantic markup: which provides extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation (and who said it), the meaning of acronyms, and so on.
+● Structural markup: the elements that you can use to describe both headings and paragraphs.

+● Semantic markup: which provides extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation (and who said it), the meaning of acronyms, and so on.

 **HTML has six "levels" of headings:**